webpropopuli/gomoku-react/README.md

 }
 ```

 2. The logic to check for won positions will not scale from the TTT logic, so this needs a total re-design.
+Also, let's not losr the TTT logic.
 3. Possibly, the logic around move-history may need a rethink, though possibly not.
 Still looking at this.

 #TBD